-- 21. The Committee welcomes the measures taken by the IHNFA to improve the system of data collection in Honduras, including the joint project between IHNFA and non-governmental organizations aimed at setting up a database to study the extent of commercial sexual exploitation of children.
-However, it is concerned that information on children are still insufficient especially with respect to vulnerable groups such as street children, children with disabilities, indigenous children etc., and that there is no centralized data management system to monitor progress of the implementation of the Convention. - 22.
-The Committee recommends that the State party continue and strengthen its efforts to develop a comprehensive system of data collection on the implementation of the Convention covering all persons below the age of 18 years and disaggregated by those groups of children who are in need of special protection.
-The Committee also encourages the State party to continue its cooperation in this respect with UNICEF.
+- 21. The Committee welcomes the measures taken by IHNFA to improve the system of data collection, including the joint project between the Institute and non-governmental organizations (NGOs) to set up a database to study the extent of commercial sexual exploitation of children.
+However, it is concerned that information on children remains insufficient, especially regarding vulnerable groups such as street children, children with disabilities, and indigenous children, and that there is no centralized data management system to monitor progress in the implementation of the Convention. - 22.
+The Committee recommends that the State party continue and strengthen its efforts to develop a comprehensive system of data collection on the implementation of the Convention, covering all persons under the age of 18 and disaggregated by those groups of children who are in need of special protection.
+In this respect, the Committee also encourages the State party to continue its cooperation with UNICEF.

-Training/dissemination of the Convention
+Training on and dissemination of the Convention

-- 23. The Committee notes that despite the chronic lack of resources training courses were carried out for concerned professional groups and activities of dissemination of the Convention were organized, especially with UNICEF and civil society support.
-However, the Committee is concerned that level of awareness of the Convention is low, in particular among indigenous groups and in rural areas. - 24.
-The Committee recommends that the State party strengthen its efforts to provide adequate and systematic training and/or sensitization on children's rights of professionals working with and for children, in particular law enforcement officials, as well as parliamentarians, judges, lawyers, health personnel, teachers, school administrators, social workers and others as required.
-The Committee further recommends that the State party include human rights in general, and the rights of the child in particular, in the curricula at all levels of education, including in Universities, where appropriate.

-25. The Committee recommends that the State party strengthen its efforts to disseminate the Convention throughout the country and to raise public awareness about its principles and provisions, in particular among children themselves, parents, teachers and local authorities as well as among indigenous groups and in rural areas.
+- 23. The Committee notes that, despite the chronic lack of resources, training courses have been held for professional groups and activities organized, especially with UNICEF and civil society support, on dissemination of the Convention.
+However, the Committee is concerned that the level of awareness of the Convention is low, in particular among indigenous groups and in rural areas. - 24.
+The Committee recommends that the State party strengthen its efforts to provide adequate and systematic training and/or sensitization on children's rights for professionals working with and for children, in particular law-enforcement officials, as well as for parliamentarians, judges, lawyers, health personnel, teachers, school administrators, social workers and others as required.
+The Committee further recommends that the State party include human rights in general, and the rights of the child in particular, in the curricula at all levels of education, including at universities, where appropriate. - 25.
+The Committee recommends that the State party strengthen its efforts to disseminate the Convention throughout the country and to raise public awareness about its principles and provisions, in particular among children themselves, parents, teachers and local authorities, as well as among indigenous groups and in rural areas.
 The State party is encouraged to continue cooperating with UNICEF in this respect.